LaCava-Lab/Copurification-Data-retrieval/py/Query to publisher data table.md

 4. Adding Publisher Information: o	The script enhances the CSV file by adding publisher information, leveraging DOIs and ISSNs.
 5. Saving Results:
-o	The final CSV file, enriched with publisher data, is saved, and the process is logged.
+o	The final CSV file, enriched with publisher data, is saved, and the process is logged.\n Usage Scenario
-Usage Scenario
 This script is for researchers and data scientists who need to gather scientific article data from PubMed for analysis, literature reviews, or metadata enrichment.